jelhub/scimgateway/README.md

 ### v0.3.6
 [ENHANCEMENT]

-- ScimGateway used by Microsoft Azure Active Directory supported
+- ScimGateway used by Microsoft Azure Active Directory is supported
-- SCIM version 2.0 supported
+- SCIM version 2.0 is supported
-- Create group supported
+- Create group is supported

+**[UPGRADE]**

+- For custom plugins to support create group, they needs to be updated regarding listener method `scimgateway.on('createGroup',...` Please see example plugins for details.

 ### v0.3.5
 [Fix]